How to Find List Length Online: A Complete Guide to Counting Items, Filtering Duplicates, and Handling Delimiters

 How do I count items in a comma-separated list?

-Paste your list into the input area on the Find List Length tool, select comma as the delimiter, choose the "All Items" mode, and the tool returns the total count instantly.
+Paste your list into the input area on the Find List Length tool, select comma as the delimiter, choose the "All Items" mode, and the tool returns the total count right away.

 What is the difference between "All Items", "Unique Items", and "Duplicates Only" modes?